bowers/get-imds/README.md

 instance_type | Instance machine type / shape
 image_name    | Name of the image (e.g. AMI)
-vm_id         | Identifier assigned by the cloud private_ip    | Private IP address for the first network interface (X.X.X.X) public_ip     | Not available from all clouds
+vm_id         | Identifier assigned by the cloud hostname      | Instance hostname mac           | MAC address (for NIC 0, if more than 1 NIC) private_ip    | Private IP address for the first network interface public_ip     | Not available from all clouds

 ### How to Use ###